zoemay1995/studio-week2/instructions/exercise4.md

 4. Add your Mapbox access token (line 38)

+5. Add some text to your web page (preferably underneath the web map) with links to the organization you choose to create a custom map for; a style document or guide for their colors, or which tool you used to define the colors; and a few words about any other color choices you made.

-5. Save your changes and load your page
+6. Save your changes and load your page